TrimethylaminuriaSymptoms, Doctors, Treatments, Advances & More

 Most cases of trimethylaminuria appear to be inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
 Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but typically do not show signs and symptoms of the condition.
 Carriers of an FMO3 variant, however, may have mild symptoms of trimethylaminuria or experience temporary episodes of strong body odor.

-Hiroshi Yamazaki practices in Tokyo, Japan.
+Hiroshi Yamazaki practices practicing medicine in Tokyo, Japan.
 Mr. Yamazaki is rated as an Elite expert by MediFind in the treatment of Trimethylaminuria.
-His top areas of expertise are Trimethylaminuria, Epidermoid Cyst, Hearing Loss, Endoscopy, and Angioplasty.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Trimethylaminuria, Tongue Cancer, Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Endoscopy, and Angioplasty.

-Concetta Scimone practices in Messina, Italy.
+Concetta Scimone practices practicing medicine in Messina, Italy.
 Ms. Scimone is rated as a Distinguished expert by MediFind in the treatment of Trimethylaminuria.
-Her top areas of expertise are Trimethylaminuria, Cerebral Cavernous Malformation, Hemangioma, and Retinopathy Pigmentary Mental Retardation.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Trimethylaminuria, Cerebral Cavernous Malformation, Hemangioma, and Retinopathy Pigmentary Mental Retardation.

 Summary: CoRDS, or the Coordination of Rare Diseases at Sanford, is based at Sanford Research in Sioux Falls, South Dakota.
 It provides researchers with a centralized, international patient registry for all rare diseases.
 This program allows patients and researchers to connect as easily as possible to help advance treatments and cures for rare diseases.
 The CoRDS team works with patient advocacy groups, in...